TankaJahari/cyclistic.charliesun/README.md

 **Bike Types:**

 Casual users rode electric bikes more than classic bikes and had some usage of docked bikes (870,859 rides with classic bikes, 1,103,644 with electric bikes, 75,765 with docked bikes).

 Annual members used classic and electric bikes nearly evenly and did not use docked bikes (1,816,875 rides with classic bikes, 1,841,059 with electric bikes).

 **Hour of Day:**

 Visualizing the rides per hour of day showed two significant peaks for annual members: In the morning and early evenings, 8AM and 5PM (and surrounding hours).
-For casual members, the peak usage hour was 5PM and was not very significant.
+For casual members, the peak usage hour was 5PM and the peak was not very significant.

 **Day of Week:**